Note: This archive may include graphic documentation of violence and harm. Learn more

 Sources and connectors

-The archive draws heavily on Telegram, where much firsthand Iranian protest media is posted with captions and threads.
 Additional structured memorial or roster sources supply identity fields and portrait imagery in a more uniform way than typical chats.
+Those feeds can be enqueued like grassroots links and then follow the same ingest, enrich, and review steps.

 Cross-platform harvest is part of the same architecture: tracked hashtags drive searches that pull in public posts and media from networks such as X (Twitter), alongside pages from the open web.
 That material is merged into memorial and item context so profiles are grounded in more than a single channel, but it always sits alongside the primary Telegram or roster record and its caption, never in place of it.